 6.Seek External Support

-Sometimes inheriting greater internal strength is by seeking out and accepting external support – and that is completely okay!
+Even with personally knowing how to eat better and lose weight, sometimes inheriting greater internal strength is by seeking out and accepting external support – and that is completely okay!
 What's more, evidence shows support is one of the strongest influences for initiating and sustaining behavior change.

 Support can come from a number of outlets, including from family members, close friends, online communities, and professional counselors.